 Oxy-acetylene torches and fuel pipelines are used for welding, cutting, heating, and brazing in metal fabrication workshops and a number of other other industrial facilities.
 The design of those torches has evolved over the years.
 Today, you’ll see oxy-acetylene torches in safety-centered designs; still, they will cause serious accidents.
 Flashback… Read More »what exactly is a Liquid flash back arrestors ? and why is it used ?

 Acetylene plant: how it works Acetylene plants are manufactured with complete in-house know-how to produce acetylene gas.
 Every part has been carefully designed and inspected by experienced engineers.
-Each unit, after assembly, is charged and worked continuously to check its… Read More »Acetylene Plant: How it works
+Each unit, after assembly, is charged and worked continuously to check its performance.
+You are, therefore, assured of an efficient and dependable… Read More »Acetylene Plant: How it works

 Acetylene forms an important part of many crucial processes in industries.
 Although the current uses of acetylene are few, the scope is not limited.
 In-depth research is being conducted in this regard to ensure utilization of this resource in the most beneficial manner possible.
 Acetylene is an important natural gas that is put to various uses

 Our Acetylene Generator is a “Continuous Flow” type.
 When the carbide contents of the hopper are exhausted, (the other hopper automatically goes into operation, carrying the load) the empty hopper can be refilled during the time the gas in the generator is being used.
 In this way continuous service is maintained conveniently and safely.
 No shutdown operations at recharging period means that you save both labour and time.
 The Generator may be started or stopped as and when required.